 A: The DynaVibe GX is a handheld system, as the photo shows, it is small and highly portable, easily used in the field.

 Q: Are the accelerometers used by the DynaVibe system permanently fixed to the cables?

 A: Yes, the DynaVibe accelerometers and cables are a single, fixed unit.
 We are aware that competing track-and-balance systems use accelerometers with detachable cables.
 We know that this question expresses a concern about having to replace the entire unit should a cable get cut or damaged.
 The good news for our customers is that a complete DynaVibe accelerometer and cable costs less than a cable for our competitor's track-and-balance system!
 RPX has the most affordable solution for doing track-and-balance.

 Q: Does DynaTrack measure the main rotor rpm?

-A: The main rotor RPM is measured by the optical phototach.
-The DynaTrack measures the blade track error.
+A: The main rotor RPM is measured by the optical tachometer attached to the DynaVibe GX3.
+The DynaTrack (also attached to the DynaVibe GX3) measures the blade track error.